 Public Speaking Skill: How To Overcome Your Fears

 1. Face Your Fear

-No one is born knowing public speaking techniques, we all learned it.
+No one is born knowing the full tips on public speaking skill.
+We all learned it.

-You don’t need to wait for your fear vanishing because it will never be over.
+You don’t need to wait for your fear to vanish because it will never be over.

 Great public speakers are not people without fear.
-Instead, they are people who have a reason stronger than fear.
+They are people who have a reason stronger than fear.

 Fear is neither a friend nor a foe.
 That’s because it sometimes yields positive results (fear of the Lord) and sometimes negative results (promote stagnation).